The School of Creatology

 Creatology focuses upon:

-- the nature and power of creativity itself, and
+- the power and nature of creativity itself, and

 - the nature and power of creativity within us… our own creativity,